How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 How much do managed IT services cost in Canada in 2026?

-Canadian managed IT pricing in 2026 sits in a $130 to $250 per user per month band, with a national midpoint near $180 for fully managed contracts.
-Co-managed contracts typically run $130 to $180 per user.
-Per-device pricing, more common in shared-workstation environments, ranges from $50 to $150 per device per month.
-The spread reflects scope, security depth, response-time SLA, and whether compliance reporting is included.
+Canadian managed IT pricing in 2026 runs CA$180+ per user per month for fully managed contracts (national midpoint near CA$180), rising to ~CA$230 for security-inclusive CIS-Aligned contracts.
+Co-managed contracts typically run CA$160+ per user.
+Per-device pricing, more common in shared-workstation environments, ranges from CA$50 to CA$150 per device per month.
+The spread reflects scope, security depth, response-time SLA, plus whether compliance reporting is included.

 Is per-user or per-device pricing better?